gyanendrapoudel/Finance-Tracker-/README.md

 * on click, delete accessToken from localStorage
 * Reset user object from the state (Context API)
 * Redirect user to login page

+### auto login feature
+* Once user logged in, user does not need to login again for a day or specific time depending on your app.
+* check user exist or not, if not then call auto-login function
+* auto-login function
+  - check if `acessJWT token` exist, if so, call getUser api to get user details, else do noting.
+  - mount user in the state
+  - redirect to dashboard